jcgregorio/httplib2/doc/html/_sources/libhttplib2.txt

    If ``False``, then exceptions will be thrown.

+.. attribute:: Http.optimistic_concurrency_methods

+   By default a list that only contains "PUT", this attribute controls which methods will get 'if-match' headers attached to them from cached responses with etags.
+You can append new items to this list to add new methods that should get this support, such as "PATCH".

 .. attribute:: Http.ignore_etag

    Defaults to ``False``.
 If ``True``, then any etags present in the cached